HealthByRo/lookml-linter/README.md

     *   This rule checks if all explore objects have a description parameter defined.
 *   FieldRequiresDescription
     *   This rule checks that all fields (measures, dimensions, and dimension_groups) have descriptions added.
-*   FieldSqlHtmlRequiresUserAttributeWhenSearchTermsFound
-    *   This rule checks fields with the search term in the name use a specific user_attribute to limit the field access.
 *   ViewWithDimensionsAndMeasuresHasOnePrimaryKey
     *   This rule checks to make sure that views have one field defined as the primary key.
 *   ViewWithManyFieldsRequiresFieldsHiddenByDefault